remotesynth/certifiedfreshevents/content/talkshows.md

     <header class="container px-6 pt-12 pb-10 mx-auto">
       <h1 class="mb-2 text-5xl font-bold">Upcoming Talk Shows</h1>
       <p class="max-w-3xl text-xl">
         Join Sean C. Davis for <strong>Code Sandwich Hour</strong>, a live talk show where you'll meet prominent members of the developer community and learn more about them and what they're working on these days.
+Can't make it live?
+Watch the recordings below or <a href="https://codesandwichhour.buzzsprout.com/" style="text-decoration:underline">listen to the podcast</a>.
       </p>
     </header>
   </div>